x157/x157.github.io/UE5/LyraStarterGame/Inventory/index.md

 In my case, some fundamental changes were needed to the base Lyra Inventory System to support my game requirements.

-If your game is similar enough to Lyra's ShooterGame then this may not affect you at all, but in case it does, I figured I'd shed some light on what I had to do to make this work for me.
+If your game is similar enough to Lyra's ShooterGame then this may not affect you very much.
+My approach to fix these issues for my use case is discussed below.

+### Issues with Lyra Inventory System as a Base Implementation

 Here are some of the issues with Lyra's Inventory System that I am modifying in my derivative implementation:

 - Non-functional handling of item stack counts
-  - There is code to allow for item stack counts, but it is ultimately not fully implemented
+  - There is code to allow for item stack counts, but it is not fully implemented
     - Stacks are thus effectively limited to size = `1`
-    - *This doesn't really affect Lyra's ShooterGame, since all Item stack sizes == `1` in Lyra*
+    - This doesn't materially affect Lyra's ShooterGame, since Item stack sizes == `1` in Lyra
+      - E.g. `1` Pistol or `1` Rifle
-      - Ammo in Lyra isn't an inventory item, it is instead an attribute of the weapon, so it is not affected by this limitation
+      - Ammo in Lyra does not correspond to Inventory Items
+        - Because ammo is a weapon attribute it is not affected by this Item Stack count limitation
   - Lyra thus does not support the concept of "filling stacks"
     - Lyra **always creates a new item instance** when adding something to the inventory;
       it does not allow for updating of counts of existing item stacks